 In the context of southwestern Ontario in general and of Perth and Huron in particular, the turning point acquisitions by the GTR were the absorption of the ailing Buffalo & Lake Huron Railway (originally the Buffalo, Brantford & Goderich) in 1870, that of another important cross-Ontario feeder line, the Port Dover & Lake Huron Railway (along with the somnolent Stratford & Huron) in 1881, followed by the crowning acquisition of the GTR’s archrival in southwestern Ontario, the substantial Great Western Railway (together with its affiliates, such as the Wellington, Grey & Bruce Railway) in 1882.

-During the last part of the 1900s, the GTR fought, unsuccessfully, to keep the CPR out of Ontario.
+During the last part of the 19th century, the GTR fought, unsuccessfully, to keep the CPR out of Ontario.
 With the dawn of a new century and the reality of two major railways in place, soon to be joined by a third – the Canadian Northern Railway – the GTR participated in the transcontinental adventure to the West with its subsidiary Grand Trunk Pacific Railway.
 WWI intervened, the immigrant flow dried up, and Canada’s railway development ended in over-expansion, and bankruptcy for the GTR in 1919.
 Following the end of WWI, the federal government, who already owned the Intercolonial and the P.E.I.
 Railways to the east, assumed the Canadian Northern in 1918, the Grand Trunk Pacific and the GTR itself in 1920, with total amalgamation by January 30, 1923 into the Canadian National Railways System (CNR).

 There is an irony that in the subsequent network rationalization, the GTR’s mainline to Sarnia was abandoned in favour of the original Great Western line.